Code-Institute-Submissions/GurraT-LittleS/README.md

     - Kept as the template

 3. Main Section
-    - Added a Section Dic called board_section in top of this section
+    - Added a Section Div called board_section in top of this section
     - Added the text-content "Board of Management and Executive Committee" to board_section
     - Added a table with information of the Boardmember below the text-content mentoined above
     - Changed column-size for the div in the upper-section so image was presented above text-content at all devices types